 What is Hope Tank?

 Hope Tank opened in February of 2012, and we started off selling handmade products by local artists who joined us in donating a portion of their sales to a charity of their choosing.
-NOW, we have all kinds of awesome products from companies all over the world that we use to connect our customers to our local nonprofit partners.
-We also sell products from companies that build giving back into their products, but we vet them carefully, and their impact must be in the United States.
-Every purchase in the shop will come with a sticker that states which nonprofit we are highlighting, and will have impact in the world and we want that impact to inspire people to action.
+We moved on to have all kinds of awesome products from companies all over the world that we used to connect our customers to our local nonprofit partners.
+We also sold products from companies that build giving back into their products, but we vetted them carefully, and their impact was focused in the United States.
+Every purchase in the shop came with a sticker that stated which nonprofit we were highlighting, and will have impact in the world and we wanted that impact to inspire people to action.

 What is a Hope Slinger?